ronceray/UnderdampedLangevinInference/README.md

 -----------------------------------------------------------------------

-**Contents**:
+###Contents:

-**StochasticInertialForceInference.py**: a front-end includer of all classes useful to the user.
+**UnderdampedLangevinInference**: a front-end includer of all classes useful to the user.

-**SIFI_data.py**: contains a data wrapper class, StochasticTrajectoryData, which formats trajectories for force and diffusion inference.
+**ULI_data.py**: contains a data wrapper class, StochasticTrajectoryData, which formats trajectories for force and diffusion inference.
 Also contains a number of plotting routines.
 See this file for the different ways to initialize it using data.

-**SIFI_inference.py**: implements the core force and diffusion inference class, StochasticInertialForceInference, that reconstructs the these fields and computes the inference error on the force field.
+**ULI_inference.py**: implements the core force and diffusion inference class, UnderdampedLangevinInference, that reconstructs the these fields and computes the inference error on the force field.
    Takes as input a StochasticTrajectoryData instance, and inference parameters.

-**SIFI_langevin.py**: contains the class UnderdampedLangevinProcess, which implements a simple Ito integration of the second order Langevin equation, useful for testing the method with known models.
+**ULI_langevin.py**: contains the class UnderdampedLangevinProcess, which implements a simple Ito integration of the second order Langevin equation, useful for testing the method with known models.
 It takes as input a force field and a diffusion tensor field.
-Also used by StochasticInertialForceInference to predict new trajectories with the inferred force and diffusion field.
+Also used by UnderdampedLangevinInference to predict new trajectories with the inferred force and diffusion field.

-**SIFI_projectors.py**: implements an internal class, TrajectoryProjectors, used by StochasticInertialForceInference.
+**ULI_projectors.py**: implements an internal class, TrajectoryProjectors, used by UnderdampedLangevinInference.
 Given a set of fitting functions, it orthonormalizes it as a premise to the inference.

-**SIFI_bases.py**: provides an internal dictionary of (more or less) standard fitting bases, such as polynomials.
-This dictionary is called by StochasticInertialForceInference at initialization, unless a custom base is provided by the user.
+**ULI_bases.py**: provides an internal dictionary of (more or less) standard fitting bases, such as polynomials.
+This dictionary is called by UnderdampedLangevinInference at initialization, unless a custom base is provided by the user.

-**SIFI_plotting_toolkit.py**: a few plotting functions for the convenience of the author.
+**ULI_plotting_toolkit.py**: a few plotting functions for the convenience of the author.

-**SIFI_demo_VdP.py**: a fully commented example of force and diffusion inference on the example of 1D non-linear oscillator. **Start here!**
+**ULI_demo_VdP.py**: a fully commented example of force and diffusion inference on the example of 1D non-linear oscillator. **Start here!**

 -----------------------------------------------------------------------